Winkler County is named for Clinton McKamy Winkler, who was a judge and a Confederate colonel.

 Location: 100 East Winkler Street / South Oak Street

 Contractor: C S Oates and Son of Abilene

-Note: The first courthouse was a two story frame structure built by Morris & Key in 1910 at a cost of $5,690.
+Note: The County was organized in 1910.
+The first courthouse was a two story frame structure built by Morris & Key in 1910 at a cost of $5,690.
 The second and present courthouse was constructed in 1929 at a cost of $193,380.

 E – Ector County